Wednesday’s ‘The Young And The Restless’ Spoilers: Elena Stuns Devon

-Elena (Brytni Sarpy) makes a stunning admission, according to the latest print issue of Soap Opera Digest.
+Elena (Brytni Sarpy) will make a stunning admission, according to the latest print issue of Soap Opera Digest.
 It seems that Devon (Bryton James) nearly died as a result of a drug interaction.
 Zoe (Anna Grace Barlow) drugged the Grand Sangria with Molly, and Devon had a few of the signature cocktails during the party, The Inquisitr reported.
 Then, his heart rate went through the roof, and his blood pressure zoomed sky-high.
 The effects of the Molly combined with the prescription medication Devon takes caused a serious situation for him.
 During the scary moments, Devon felt that his panic attack might never stop, and he truly believed he might die before the evening ended.

 Luckily for Devon, Elena was by his side the whole time, and now that he’s home, Elena is taking excellent care of Devon to ensure he fully recovers from the harrowing experience at The Grand Phoenix Hotel.
 Ultimately, after the scare, Elena told Devon that she loves him.
 Things between these two are going well, and with her admission, it looks like Devon and Elena may be ready to move to the next level soon.